 These routes are amended from time to time as demand changes.
 Costs are charged at a daily rate and this is payable termly in advance.
 Details of timings and current charges can be obtained from the school.

-Open Mornings are held twice a year, when prospective pupils and their families are welcome to visit the school, have a tour of the buildings and facilities and meet the staff.
+Open Days are held three times a year when prospective pupils and their families are welcome to visit the school, have a tour of our classrooms and sports facilities and meet staff and pupils.

-Our next Open Morning will be held on
+Our next Open Days will be held on

 For further information, please contact Nicola Shann in the school office – 01757 618248